vglarde/codingTasks/README.md

 * **[K-Means Clustering](https://github.com/vglarde/codingTasks/tree/master/K-means_Clustering)** – (Data analysis) Grouping countries using socio-economic and health factors to determine the development status of the country.

-* **[Decision Trees and Random Forests](https://github.com/vglarde/codingTasks/tree/master/Decision_Trees_and_Random_Forests)** – This task involved creating and measuring the accuracy of different models, then determine which is the most important feature predicting whether a passenger of the Titanic would survive or not.
+* **[Decision Trees and Random Forests](https://github.com/vglarde/codingTasks/tree/master/Decision_Trees_and_Random_Forests)** – (Supervised learning) This task involved creating and measuring the accuracy of different models, then determine which is the most important feature predicting whether a passenger of the Titanic would survive or not.